Saturday, January 10, 2026

 Story: The first Black woman to make a U.S. Olympic speedskating team.

-10. Andrew Blaser - Skeleton (Black heritage via maternal family)
+10. Andrew Blaser - Skeleton (Black heritage via maternal family) Transitioned from competitor to coach for the Milano Cortina Games

 Age: 35